maedeh-jeddi/RainBot/README.md

 ```

 `gz_ros2_control` and `pymoveit2` are **included in this repository** (under
-`src/`) and are built from source with the rest of the workspace — there is
+`src/`) and are built from source with the rest of the workspace; there is
 nothing extra to clone.

-### World assets are vendored — no download on first run
+### World assets are vendored: no download on first run

 The Tugbot warehouse world pulls 7 models from Gazebo Fuel (warehouse shell,
 shelves, pallets, carts, the Tugbot itself).
 Those models are vendored into
 `src/pickplace_arm_description/fuel_cache/` (~17 MB, thumbnails stripped), and
 `gazebo.launch.py` points the Fuel client's cache root at that directory via
 `GZ_FUEL_CACHE_PATH` before Gazebo starts.
 The world resolves entirely from
-the repo on the very first launch — no network access needed, and nothing is
+the repo on the very first launch: no network access needed, and nothing is
 written to `~/.gz/fuel`.

 ---